Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 • pg_dump and pg_restore utilities installed on your local machine.
 These typically come with a Postgres installation.

-We recommend using clients with the same version as the source Postgres instance.
+We recommended that you use the pg_dump and pg_restore programs from the latest version of Postgres, to take advantage of enhancements that might have been made in these programs.
 To check the version of pg_dump or pg_restore, use the -V option.
 For example: pg_dump -V.

 • Review our guide on Migrating data from Postgres for more comprehensive information on using pg_dump and pg_restore.